StarRocks/starrocks/docs/table_design/Data_distribution.md

         user_name VARCHAR(32) DEFAULT '',
         pv BIGINT SUM DEFAULT '0')
     AGGREGATE KEY(site_id, city_code, user_name)
-    DISTRIBUTED BY HASH(site_id,city_code) BUCKETS 30; -- Suppose the volume of raw data that loads into a partition is 300 GB.
+    DISTRIBUTED BY HASH(site_id,city_code) BUCKETS 30; -- Suppose the amount of raw data that you want to load into a partition is 300 GB.
 Because we recommend that each tablet contains 10 GB of raw data, the number of buckets can be set to 30.
     ```

-- How to set the number of buckets when a partition is created
+- How to set the number of buckets when adding a partition

   - Method 1: automatically set the number of buckets (Recommended)

     Since v2.5.7, StarRocks supports automatically setting the number of buckets based on machine resources and data volume for a partition.
-    To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` remains the default value `true`.
+    To enable this feature, make sure that the FE dynamic parameter `enable_auto_tablet_distribution` retains the default value `TRUE`.

     To disable this feature, run the `ADMIN SET FRONTEND CONFIG ('enable_auto_tablet_distribution' = 'false');` statement.
-And when a new partition is added without specifying the number of buckets, the new partition inherits the the number of buckets set when a table is created.
+And when a new partition is added without specifying the number of buckets, the new partition inherits the the number of buckets set at the creation of the table.
 After a new partition is added successfully, you can execute [SHOW PARTITIONS](../sql-reference/sql-statements/data-manipulation/SHOW%20PARTITIONS.md) to view the number of buckets automatically set by StarRocks for the new partition.

   - Method 2: manually set the number of buckets

     You can also manually specify the bucket count when adding a new partition.
-To calculate the number of buckets for a new partition, you can refer to the approach used when manually set the number of buckets when a table is created, as mentioned above.
+To calculate the number of buckets for a new partition, you can refer to the approach used for manually setting the number of buckets when you create a table, as mentioned above.

     ```sql
     -- Manually create partitions